Splice09/BootstrapTraining/README.md

 # IRATDSWebpage
-A functional website for my friends band, that also happens to satisfy a work training requirement.
+A functional website mock-up for my friends band, that also happens to satisfy a work training requirement.